learn-co-curriculum/react-rails-project-setup-guide/README.md

 This will add in the necessary [middleware][] for working with sessions and cookies in your application.

-The last line also adds some additional security to your cookies by also configuring the as `SameSite` policy for your cookies as `strict`, which means that the browser will only send these cookies in requests to websites that are on the same domain.
+The last line also adds some additional security to your cookies by configuring the `SameSite` policy for your cookies as `strict`, which means that the browser will only send these cookies in requests to websites that are on the same domain.
 This is a relatively new feature, but an important one for security!
 You can read more about [`SameSite` cookies here][same site cookies].

 [middleware]:
   https://guides.rubyonrails.org/rails_on_rack.html#action-dispatcher-middleware-stack